GeeJayy/socketio_perfMon/README.md

-# Socket.io Basic Prototype Chatroom
+# Socket.io Prototype for System Performance Monitor

-Sample socketIO-based Performance Monitor, built following Robert Bunch's overview of socket.io version2
+Sample socketIO-based Performance Monitor, built following Robert Bunch's overview of socket.io version2.
+    - Scaling with Node Cluster
+        - N systems may join and be monitored simultaneously
+    - Redis for Pub/Sub messaging to all threads

 ## Getting Started